Planxty

 The Bothy Band bio & discography

-Moving Hearts official website
+Moving Hearts (Wikipedia)

 Patrick Street bio & discography

-Planxty biography (iTunes)
+Planxty biography (Apple Music)

 Andrew Shields is a freelance historian, who grew up in the West of Ireland and currently lives in Sydney, Australia.
 Along with an interest in history, politics and literature, his other principal occupations are listening to and reading about the music of Bob Dylan and, in more recent years, immersing himself in the often brilliant and unduly neglected music of Phil Ochs …